zak-45/SCAnalyzer-Chataigne-Module/README.md

 Websocket , UDP and HTTP protocols are used, depend of the necessity and required response time.

 It will also take care of the Spleeter module to generate mapping for only vocal part of the song.
+See: https://youtu.be/TxMugj49Dz4

 WLEDAudioSync replay file feature is part of the process.
 You can even use more than one WLEDAudioSync module if you need to send on same time to WLED fw based on ESP8266 and WLED fw based on ESP32.